 In 2006, federal energy regulators approved the Spare Transformer Equipment Program (STEP), an electric industry program that strengthens the sector's ability to restore the nation's transmission system more quickly in the event of a terrorist attack.
 STEP represents a coordinated approach to increasing the electric power industry's inventory of spare transformers and streamlining the process of transferring those transformers to affected utilities in the event of a transmission outage caused by a terrorist attack.

 Under the program, each participating electric utility is required to maintain and, if necessary, acquire a specific number of transformers.
 STEP requires each participating utility to sell its spare transformers to any other participating utility that suffers a "triggering event," defined as an act of terrorism that destroys or disables one or more substations and results in the declared state of emergency by the President of the United States.

-Any shareholder-owned, government-owned, or rural electric cooperative utility in the United States or Canada may participate in the program.
-Currently 50 utilities, representing approximately 70 percent of the FERC-jurisidictional transmission system, are members.
+Any investor-owned, government-owned, or rural electric cooperative utility in the United States or Canada may participate in the program.
+Currently 54 utilities are members.

 In addition to STEP, the SpareConnect program provides an additional mechanism for Bulk Power System (BPS) asset owners and operators to network with other SpareConnect participants concerning the possible sharing of transmission and generation step-up (GSU) transformers and related equipment, including bushings, fans and auxiliary components.
 SpareConnect establishes a confidential, unified platform for the entire electric industry to communicate equipment needs in the event of an emergency or other non-routine failure.